HENKLE MIDDLE SCHOOL

 SCHOOL RULES AND REGULATIONS

 Academic dishonesty, which includes plagiarism and cheating, undermines the school’s mission and the student’s educational process.
 Plagiarism is willfully copying another’s work or ideas and taking credit as own (e.g., student papers, tests, published work, etc.).
-Cheating includes falsifying records or documents or providing one’s own work that may be copied by another.
+Cheating includes falsifying records or documents, providing one’s own work that may be copied by another, or disclosing exam questions and/or answers.
 Students found to have engaged in academic dishonesty at HMS will receive the following consequences:

-- Third documented offense in the class will result in loss of credit for the course.
+- First documented offense in the class may result in loss of credit for the assignment under work habits

-Grades will be monitored every 3 weeks, in addition to scheduled grading periods.
-In order to maintain athletic and activity eligibility, the student must be passing Academic and Work Habits grades, which is equivalent to a 3 or 4.
-This means students will not be able to participate in any competition or activity with a 2 or below, however, exceptions may be made at the discretion of the teachers and principal.
-If a student receives a 2 or 1 at the progress grading period, they will meet with the coach and the Athletic Director and be placed on probation.
-If at the end of the probationary period a 1 or 2 is still present, the student may be placed on a weekly grade monitoring system for the duration of the sport season or dismissed from the team.
-(See Athletic Handbook for more information.)
+Grades will be checked once during each season.
+In order to maintain athletic and activity eligibility the student will not have (an average of) a “1” in either Academic or Work Habits.
+This means students will not be able to participate in any competition.
+If a student receives a “1” at the progress grade check, they will meet with the coach and the Athletic Director and be placed on probation.
+While on probation, a student will not be allowed to participate in competition but will be allowed to practice.
+If at the end of the one-week probation period a “1” is still present, the student will be dismissed from the team.

 ALCOHOLIC BEVERAGES, CONTROLLED SUBSTANCES OR ILLICIT DRUGS

-The possession, consumption, use, storage, or distribution of drugs (including marijuana/cannabis), alcohol, and other similar chemical substances on school grounds, at school activities, or on district-provided transportation is prohibited.
+The manufacturing, sale, purchase, transportation, possession, consumption, use, storage, or distribution of drugs (including marijuana/cannabis), alcohol, and other similar chemical substances on school grounds, at school activities, or on district-provided transportation is prohibited.
 For purposes of student conduct expectations:

 - This section applies to any controlled substance, medication, stimulant, depressant, or mood-altering compound, including simulated compounds intended to produce intoxication or euphoria, whether or not such compounds have been designated a controlled substance by state or federal law;